roboscienceorg/book/source/Design/CyberSecurity.rst

 prone to all of the security issues found in any distributed system.
 It is in effect the IOT (Internet of Things) security problem.

-Using Garfinkle and Spafford’s definition of security, that the computer should behave as expected, there are a number of security issues. [#f1]_ The problems listed above in this chapter are specific examples of security problems.
+Using Garfinkle and Spafford’s definition of :index:`security`, that the computer should behave as expected, there are a number of security issues. [#f1]_ The problems listed above in this chapter are specific examples of security problems.